-- You have the right to get your Medicare health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - See Chapter 10, Section D, page 209 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan. - You must continue to get your Medicaid services from a MyCare Ohio plan.
+- You have the right to get your Medicare health care services through Original Medicare or a Medicare Advantage plan. - You can get your Medicare Part D prescription drug benefits from a prescription drug plan or from a Medicare Advantage plan. - Refer to Chapter 10, Section C, page 214 for more information about when you can join a new Medicare Advantage or prescription drug benefit plan. - You must continue to get your Medicaid services from a MyCare Ohio plan.